Menu Close

 The impact on storage

-Although this content may still reside in storage systems such as SharePoint, OneDrive, or file servers, it is considered outdated or unnecessary for current operations, and only uses precious digital storage space which ultimately leads to lost resources.
+Although this content may still reside in storage systems such as SharePoint, OneDrive, or file servers, it is considered outdated or unnecessary for current operations, and only uses precious digital storage space without providing value.

 Stale content and collaboration